 Rarely should one exert energy watching people eat, however for experimental purposes only; observe other’s soup decorum while dining out this Fall.
 You’ll probably notice that the casual diner improperly drops his/her head toward the soup bowl; blows the soup; slurps the soup; spoons inward toward the body; and leaves the spoon in the bowl when finished.

-Now, if the aforementioned practices seem normal, I would invite you to carefully review the following tips I have provided for consuming soup properly.
+Now, if the aforementioned practices seem normal, I would invite you to carefully review the following soup etiquette tips I have provided for consuming soup properly.

 - Don’t bend your head toward the soup bowl; rather slightly bend inward from the base of your spine without slumping.
 Keep your back straight and raise the spoon all the way up to your mouth.